noyanc/ofxAndroidScreenToGallery/README.md

 # ofxAndroidScreenToGallery
 Android ScreenToGallery addon for openFrameworks

-This is an openFrameworks addon, which saves a screenshot into the Android's screenshot gallery.
+This is an openFrameworks addon to save a screenshot into the Android's screenshot gallery.

 Licence: MIT